imba/snowpack-plugin-imba/README.md

 #### devOptions

 `snowpack dev` sets up a local development web server.
-To launch a web browser, specify its name in `open`.
+To launch a web browser, specify its name in `open`, otherwise set `open` to `false`.

 Setting `bundle` to `false` skips the last bundling step.
-Useful to inspect the compiled `js` files or to test run the modules comprising the application.
-If 'sourceMap' is enabled, then the `js` files are mapped to the `imba` sources.
+Useful to inspect the compiled `.js` files or to test run the modules comprising the application.
+If `sourceMap` is enabled, then the `.js` files are mapped to the `.imba` sources.

 ```js
 "devOptions": {